Express Entry CRS Points Breakdown for South African Applicants

 - Canadian work experience (up to 10 points)

 For many South African couples, the spouse's IELTS result is the most neglected factor.
-A spouse who achieves CLB 9 in English adds 20 points and can trigger the spousal education bonus.
-Combined, a well-prepared spouse can contribute 20–30 additional points to the family's total CRS — enough to push a borderline 470 profile into the 490–500 range.
+A spouse who achieves CLB 9 in English adds up to 20 points, while spouse education can add up to 10 and Canadian work experience up to 10.
+Combined, a well-prepared spouse can contribute up to 40 additional points to the family's total CRS.

 Free Download